tothambrus11/raytracer/readme.md

-# Ray tracer from scratch
+# Implementing a 3D Renderer From Scratch Using C++
-- uses SDL to draw the pixels
+- I use the SDL library to draw the pixels onto the screen
+- Multithreading is currently not implemented, but it runs at 2-3 fps on my laptop's cpu.

 ## The Phong Reflection Model
 https://en.wikipedia.org/wiki/Phong_reflection_model